 [L]aw enforcement officials told us that in some cases, stolen data might be held for up to a year or more before being used to commit identity theft.
 Further, once stolen data have been sold or posted on the Web, fraudulent use of that information may continue for years.
-As a result, studies that attempt to measure the harm resulting from data breaches cannot necessarily rule out all future harm.5
+As a result, studies that attempt to measure the harm resulting from data breaches cannot necessarily rule out all future harm.

-- 85. Here, Defendant knew of the importance of safeguarding PHI/PII and financial information and of the foreseeable consequences that would occur if Plaintiff's and Class Members' PHI/PII and financial information were stolen, including the significant costs that would be placed on Plaintiff and Class Members as a result of a breach of this magnitude. - 86.
-As detailed above, Defendant is a sophisticated organization with the resources to deploy robust cybersecurity protocols.
+- 75. Here, Defendant knew of the importance of safeguarding PII and of the foreseeable consequences that would occur if Plaintiff's and Class Members' PII were stolen, including the significant costs that would be placed on Plaintiff and Class Members as a result of a breach of this magnitude. - 76.
+As detailed above, Defendant is a large, sophisticated organization with the resources to deploy robust cybersecurity protocols.
 It knew, or should have known, that the development and use of such protocols were necessary to fulfill its statutory and common law duties to Plaintiff and Class Members.
-Therefore, its failure to do so is intentional, willful, reckless and/or grossly negligent. - 87.
-Defendant disregarded the rights of Plaintiff and Class Members by, inter alia, (i) intentionally, willfully, recklessly, or negligently failing to take adequate and reasonable measures to ensure that its network servers were protected against unauthorized intrusions; (ii) failing to disclose that they did not have adequately robust security protocols and training practices in place to adequately safeguard Plaintiff's and Class Members' PHI/PII and financial information; (iii) failing to take standard and reasonably available steps to prevent the Data Breach; (iv) concealing the existence and extent of the Data Breach for an unreasonable duration of time; and (v) failing to provide Plaintiff and Class Members prompt and accurate notice of the Data Breach.
+Therefore, its failure to do so is intentional, willful, reckless and/or grossly negligent.